shiva123456789100/shiva123456789100.github.io/content/projects/Amplitudes/index.md

   - Markdown
 ---

 "Have u heard the birthcry of cosmos?
-Not of light, but of trembling spacetime itself — the faint ripple of creation, echoing across eons, carrying the memory of colliding stars, of black holes entwined in their final dance."
+Not of light, but of trembling spacetime itself —

-Fascinated by the universe as a canvas of twinkle twinkle little stars?
-Ask me,  I see the universe as a living, breathing fabric one that stretches,trembles and remembers.
-Hard to believe, na?
-I’d love to share how a physics student looks at the cosmos — through the language of spacetime, waves, and wonder — with physicists and non-science friends alike.
+the faint ripple of creation, echoing across eons,
+carrying the memory of colliding stars,
+of black holes entwined in their final dance.  "

+First observation of **gravitational waves** from a binary black hole in 2015 and hundreds of observations since then has given us new ears tuned to the silent music of spacetime, the unsung sagas of cosmos.

+Accurate and precise modeling of the gravitational waves emitted during merger or scattering events are essential to detect the signal and infer properties of the compact object accurately.
+Theoretical modeling combines both analytical(fast but approximate) and numerical (slow but accurate) techniques to analyze Einstein's field equation.

+In recent years, physicists have turned to Feynman-diagrammatic frameworks, bringing the ammunation of modern amplitude techniques, originally developed for precise collider scattering experiment - into the realm of gravitational physics.

 <!--more-->